 The barbell upright row is one of the best trapezius and shoulders exercises.
 When done right, it can build mass and strength in your side delts, front delts and traps.
 However, it can also be potentially dangerous for the shoulders and cause an injury if it’s not done using proper form.

 The ones that are performing the upright row are usually performing the exercise with a narrow grip, lifting the elbows higher than the shoulders which makes it a great trapezius exercise rather than a shoulder exercise.

-The upright row, however, can become an exercise that works all three portions of your deltoids (front, middle, and rear) and become more effective with a few little modifications.
+The upright row, however, can become a safe exercise that works all three portions of your deltoids (front, middle, and rear) and become more effective with a few minor modifications.